openstack-archive/fuel-plugin-plumgrid/doc/plugin_guide/source/install_guide.rst

 #.
 Press **Deploy changes** to `deploy the environment <https://docs.mirantis.com/openstack/fuel/fuel-7.0/user-guide.html#deploy-changes>`_.

 #.
 After a succesful deployment.
-The PLUMgrid UI will be accessible for the VIP entered in the PLUMgrid Settings
+The PLUMgrid UI will be accessible on the VIP entered in the PLUMgrid Settings.
    ::
       https://<PG-VIP>